Angels & Demons: A Biblical Survey

 Scripture also maintains human moral responsibility alongside spiritual opposition.
 While demonic influence is real, the Bible never presents sin as involuntary or unavoidable.
 James explains temptation as a process rooted in human desire and consent (James 1:14–15).
 Demonic activity may intensify deception, but Scripture consistently holds individuals accountable for their choices.

 Notably, Scripture names very few demons and offers no detailed catalog of hostile spirits.
 This restraint is deliberate.
 The biblical writers do not encourage curiosity about evil or the classification of demons but focus on God's authority and Christ's victory.
-Later traditions expand demon names and hierarchies from sources outside Scripture, often driven by speculation or ritual practice rather than divine revelation.
+Later traditions expand on demon names and hierarchies, drawing on sources outside Scripture, often driven by speculation or ritual practice rather than divine revelation.
 Scripture's restraint guards believers from fixation on evil and directs attention to faithful obedience and trust in God's sovereign control.

 The New Testament centers the entire unseen realm under the authority of the risen Christ.
 Scripture declares that all things, visible and invisible, were created through him and for him (Col. 1:16).
 Through the cross, Christ disarmed rulers and authorities.
 He triumphed over them (Col. 2:15).
 His resurrection and exaltation place him far above every power and dominion (Eph.
 1:20–22).
 Any biblical theology of angels and demons must therefore remain explicitly Christ-centered.